 Next, make a list of "wants" – perhaps a soaking tub, a game room, or three-car garage.
 Think of your favorite activities and hobbies.
 If you love to garden, or have kids running around the yard, you might want a large back porch.
 Maybe a man cave is at the top of his list.
 Many upper-mid-size homes have bonus rooms or a home office.
 You may decide to use the area instead for a home gym or craft room.
 Now you can start searching!
 Search first for the features you need, and then narrow down plans further by architectural style or layout.
 Be sure to consider your lot size and shape as well.
 In some neighborhoods, lot sizes are getting smaller, as people are gravitating toward a New Urban style – walkable, village-style neighborhoods.

-Walkable "Urban Style" neighborhoods – where lot sizes are smaller and grouped together in clusters and are sometimes interspersed with retail establishments – appeal to Baby Boomers and Millennials alike and are becoming more popular.
-They harken back to the kind of community that thrived before automobiles cam along (courtesy Roscoe Griffin).
+"Urban Style" neighborhoods – where lot sizes are small and grouped together in clusters and are sometimes interspersed with retail establishments – appeal to Baby Boomers and Millennials alike and are becoming more popular.
+They harken back to the kind of community that thrived before automobiles came along.